GenmitsuOfficial/Genmitsu_Tech/README.md

 # Display non ASCII Japanese on GUISlice

-  -OS here is Windows 9-11
+- OS here is Windows 9-11
-  -Microcontroller to use here is ESP32 wroom 32E
+- Microcontroller to use here is ESP32 wroom 32E
-  -You can directly use the vlw file in the GUISliceJapaneseCharacters folder and Upload to your MCU
+- You can directly use the vlw file in the GUISliceJapaneseCharacters folder and Upload to your MCU

 ## Step one download TTF and Install Font on OS: